AlanCumberbatch/cesium-/cesium_miniature/0_TO_1_about/index_primitives_add.md

 <!--
   why i want to write this?
-  cause i want to know clearly how Primitive API works,and then comparing with Entity API, and finally trying to do something .
+  cause i want to know clearly how Primitive API works,and then comparing with Primitive API, and finally trying to do something .
  -->
 # 结论/conclusion